pbrdmn/lost-luggage/readme.md

 Each turn starts at an airport.
 In an airport you can:

-1. View the outbound flights
+1. Search the local city for a piece of lost luggage
 2. Book a ticket (and travel) to another city
-3. Search the local city for a piece of lost luggage
+3. See a summary of your game, including the cities you have visited and any lost luggage your have found

-### Viewing flights

-You can view outbound flights from your current city.
-You can also view connecting flights by changing the departing city on the departures board.

-### Book a ticket

-You can select a destination city from the available flights departing your current city.
-You will spend time and money on each flight your take.
-You do not have any limits on either time or money.
+4. (Q)uit the game

 ### Search for lost luggage